ze-codes/invest-agent/docs/indicator-registry.md

   - **What it is**: The daily cash outflows from the Treasury as securities mature and are redeemed.
   - **Impact**: High (supportive).
 Redemptions return cash to holders and reduce the TGA balance, injecting liquidity back into the system.
   - **Interpretation for risk assets**: Elevated or clustered redemptions are supportive of liquidity and can offset issuance drains around the same window.
 Used directly as an indicator and in net settlement calculations.
+  - **Scope (filtered)**: Includes marketable securities and nonmarketable United States Savings Securities.
+Excludes intragovernmental/non‑public categories such as Government Account Series (GAS), Federal Financing Bank (FFB), SLGS, and similar, which do not inject cash into the private sector.

 - `UST_INTEREST` — Interest/coupon outlays on Treasury securities, daily (DTS).
 Units: USD.